duxingzhe/The-Economist-Audio-Downloader/README.md

 Provide an app for advanced english learners.

-You can download the Audio Edition of The Economists.
+You can download the Audio Edition of The Economist.

 The target users are CATTI, Unified National Graduate Entrance Examination in China, MTI, IETLS and TOEFL/GRE etc.